GeekMasher/presentations/presentations/2021-10-HackSoc/slides.md

 - Typically based on the Control Flow Graph

 - Data model of a program / application
-  - Directional graphs
+  - Directional graph(s)
+  - Does not reflect the syntactic structure of the program

-- Non conditional
+- Non conditional (handled by the CFG)
-  - CFG focuses on the conditions
-  - Can we tightly linked

 <!--
 - https://codeql.github.com/docs/writing-codeql-queries/about-data-flow-analysis/
 - https://www.sciencedirect.com/topics/computer-science/data-flow-graph